leanprover-community/aesop/design.md

 For example, a rule application which splits the hypothesis `p : ℕ × ℕ` into `m : ℕ` and `n : ℕ` is not redundant just because we already have a natural number `k : ℕ` in the context, since `m`, `n` and `k` are all different.
 I suggest we ignore this complication and focus on `Prop`-valued forward rules.

+TODO NOTE: we don't do unification but just matching, meaning we don't instantiate mvars in the context when we match input hypotheses against them.

 ## Proposed Integration into Aesop Search

 Currently, Aesop proceeds in three phases when faced with a goal: